instaclick/ICBaseTestBundle/README.md

 ### Retrieving the Service Container

 Symfony Client holds an instance of Service Container.
-You can retrieve the container instance can be retrieved directly from the client:
+You can retrieve the container instance directly from the client:

 ```php
 public function testFooService()